Prosecutor: Minneapolis cops justified in shooting black man

 The city released raw footage from both officers' cameras, as well as what it called a "stabilized" video that includes footage from both officers produced by the National Center for Audio and Video Forensics in Beverly Hills, California.
 Officials said that footage had gone through a process to identify pixels from each frame and aligned them to help limit shaking.

 Minneapolis has been rocked by two high-profile fatal police shootings in recent years, including the November 2015 shooting of Jamar Clark, 24, and last year's shooting of Justine Ruszczyk Damond, 40.
-Officers in the Clark case were not charged, and trial is pending for the officer who shot Damond.
+Officers in the Clark case were not charged.
+Trial is pending for the officer who shot Damond.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.